urshzzxx/100-days-of-code/log.md

 **Today's Progress:** I had a lecture on Boolean logic, logic operators, and then did some exercising using conditionals.
 I also learned how to use the while loop!

 **Thoughts:** Learning these JavaScript basics again feels really good because I feel like I have a better understanding of how each method works.
 Infinite loops are scary!
 I broke my chrome browser by trying out one of the infinite loop examples so I had to restart my entire laptop.
-What if you create an infinite loop in a production program?
+What if you create an infinite loop in a production environment?
 That could be so bad!
-I like using if/else statements because it's as if I'm speaking in english, but really writing the logic in code.
+I like using if/else statements because it's as if I'm speaking in English, but really writing the logic in code.
 It's interesting, I'm excited for more exercises and practice on this.

+## Day 9: June 9, 2017

+**Today's Progress:** I made more progress in understanding Boolean logic in JavaScript.
+There were more exercises given in "The Web Developer Bootcamp" where we had to use conditionals and while loops and doing some math.

+**Thoughts:** I didn't think it was super intimidating because I'm comfortable with the loop syntax but I got stuck on using the mod % symbol when doing divisible.
+I'm able to use loops but I'm still not comfortable nesting loops within loops.
+Just with more practice, I should be fine.
+I'm going to move forward to the next lessons but will definitely come back to conditionals/loops to review some more so it's still fresh in memory!

+## Day 10: June 12, 2017

+**Today's Progress:** Today was all about understanding the difference between for loops and while loops and what each is used for.
+I did the same exercise as last time but this time using for loops.

+**Thoughts:** I think that because I keep taking small breaks between my 100 Days (which I need to stop), things feel harder each time?
+I know that if I was consistent with it, I would grasp the material right away.
+I've had a couple things going on.
+Even though I could have made time to do some code, I was inconsistent but I'm going to try to do some lessons over so that I'm not forgetting how JavaScript Loops work.